QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

 This in turn implies that the unconditional mean of the likelihood ratio process :math:`L(w^t)` diverges toward :math:`+ \infty`.

-Simulations below confirms this conclusion.
+Simulations below confirm this conclusion.

-Please note the scale of y axis.
+Please note the scale of the :math:`y` axis.

 .. code-block:: python3